Form: A shrub or tree, depending on variety and pruning.

 Prune: In mid-winter, prune to shape.
 Do not shear.
 The clippings must not be composted.

 Propagation: Seed or cuttings.

-Pests: Oleander Leaf Scorch disease, a bacterium, spread by
+Pests: Oleander Leaf Scorch disease, a bacterium spread by sharpshooter insects, and associated

 Do you have additional information or a different